-In an effort to reduce the spread of COVID-19 many Australians are now faced with the challenge of working from home.
+With the ongoing spread of COVID variants many of us are now faced with the continued challenge of working from home.
 Kitchen benchtops have turned into desks and couches have transformed into our offices.

 We have outlined below tips that will improve your ergonomic environment while working from home, that we guarantee your body will thank you for.